PeterPesch/track-and-field-competition/README.md

 > Number of Athletes

 The first workaround I want to (re)create is a small tool which quickly shows me the number of athletes for each field event.
 I can use that information to make an educated guess of the time needed for that event.
-(For thack events, the time needed usually depends on the number of series rather than the number of athletes.)
+(For track events, the time needed usually depends on the number of series rather than the number of athletes.)

 ## Installing / Getting started